gmp-prem/BasicROS/README.md

 ```

 ## Your Homework
-Make a publisher node publishing PoseStamped message to this commander node
+Make a publisher node publishing Pose message to this commander node

 <p align="center">